maxgallo/talk-you-dont-know-mobx-state-tree/presentation.md

 Easier to reason by Domain

 _Cons_

-Less immediate to perform actions on everything
+- Less immediate to perform actions on everything
+- Not single environment for dependency injection

 ---
 ## __*Real World*__